stefantalpalaru/uwsgi_reload/README.md

   already be warmed up.
 - [uwsgi_vassal.ini][5] - vassal configuration.
 You need to create
-  "/home/some_user/uwsgi" yourself and make symbolic links for each vassal that's going to be running in the directory watched by the emperor like this (usually one per CPU core - 8 in this example):
+  "/home/some_user/uwsgi" yourself and make symbolic links for each vassal that's going to be running (usually one per CPU core - 8 in this example) in the directory watched by the emperor :
 ```sh
     cd /etc/uwsgi.d
     for N in $(seq -f '%02.f' 1 8); do ln -s /some/project/dir/uwsgi_vassal.ini "uwsgi_vassal_${N}.ini"; done